 Drop in a tea light and he is ready to light up your mantle, walkway, or anywhere else that can use a touch of winter cheer.

 I hope you enjoy making snowman candle jars for your holiday decor.
-Do you think you will make this holiday craft with your family?
+They will look great as part of your Christmas table decor.
+Do you think you will make this perfect winter craft with your family?
 What are your favorite Christmas crafts?